kyro7-acb/Trinity-Projects/README.md

 **Trinity college projects**:
-This repository contain all projects I have done in college.
+This repository contain all lab work I have done in college.